 Post-Traumatic Stress Disorder (PTSD) in which you can feel like you are re living the fear you experienced during a trauma (see also 'Trauma')

 The first step in therapy is to learn how to calm an acute attack of anxiety using a method that you find helpful and does not make the anxiety worse.
 I work cognitively to help you reset and retrain the neurological circuits to modify the perceived threat of a trigger.
-Together, we can then move on to explore how and why these reactions got set up in the first place with particular focus on unconscious conflict.
+Together, we can then move on to explore how and why these reactions got set up in the first place with particular focus on early development and unconscious conflict.

 Suicide Ideation / Suicidality